 Cleatus stood shouldering an overstuffed pillow case with what a young man about his local area would need for a holiday away.
 I only know this because Cleatus’s pillow case had seen better days and was quite near the point of translucence.

 Some minutes later Cleatus left on his way and we had gone on ours.
-We soon after arrived at Gate S8 in time to board our Delta Flight to Amsterdam.
+We arrived at Gate S8 in time to board our Delta Flight to Amsterdam.
 I usually have no trouble finding several humorous tid bits to comment on when flying transatlantically.
 I am happy (or am I?) to report that this journey was without folly.
 Our on board staff were crackerjack and our seats were comfortable.
 Our menu was fabulous and the choices were grand.
 This is the first time I have flown internationally with Delta and I am very happy to say I hope it is not my last.
 The service and attention to detail is excellent.

 I suppose I could natter on about the 60 something couple in front of us.
 I would have happily spent time in a Turkish prison to cheerfully murder both for their in-flight antics but that is a whole other story and I want to keep this one slanted towards puppies, cotton candy and unicorns.

 Later we went to Vimy in France.
 Allistair and Deanna were filled with Canadian WWI history and we were comfortably checked in to our hotel in Amiens.
 Timing is everything and in this case as we flopped into bed the TV went on and there was England trying desperately to clutch defeat from the jaws of victory as Columbia netted one in injury time to tie it up 1-1.
 Certain things are like death and taxes and one of those is England losing games on penalty kicks.
-Surprise, shock, awe etc etc. Jordan Pickford stood on his head and as the The Sun quoted in its next days front page headline, “The hand of Jord” saved the day and England lives on to meet Sweden in the quarter final.
+Surprise, shock, awe etc etc. Jordan Pickford stood on his head and as the The Sun Newspaper quoted in its next days front page headline, “The hand of Jord” saved the day and England lives on to meet Sweden in the quarter final.

 The following morning in Amiens our breakfast was lovely and we bid farewell to our comfortable beds and our pleasant hoteliers as we boarded Sven and drove southwest to Juno Beach and the Canadian Exhibit.
 I have been interested in the D-Day landings since learning of them as a lad.
-I have had the pleasure of visiting Dunkirk but this was the first time I had been lucky to visit this area the Canadian soldiers fought bravely to take on that fateful day.
+I have had the pleasure of visiting Dunkirk but this was the first time I had been lucky enough to visit the area Canadian soldiers fought bravely to liberate on that fateful day.
 We wandered the museum and took in two films based on the experience to later stroll the beach itsself.
 It is truly an ominous feeling to walk along the beach in the Canadian soldiers footsteps.

 We left Juno the richer for the experience and set our sights for Provence and our ultimate destination.
 We were never going to make the whole journey in one go, so around mid afternoon Allistair started to work the Hotels.com app for places along our route that were affordable and quiet.